Abdullateef01/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles file is a shell script that list files and directories in long format.

 4-listmorefiles file is a shell script that list files and directories including hidden files.

+5-listfilesdigitonly file is a shell script that list userid and groupid in files and directories.

+6-firstdirectory file is the shell script that create directory my_first_directory in /tmp/ directory.